carmenbianca/report-liferay/report.md

 The intent of this chapter is to demonstrate competencies.

+## A note on test-driven development

+This chapter's name is *implementation and testing*.
+Under normal circumstances, testing would come *after* implementation in a waterfall process.
+However, the chosen method of test-driven development both turns this around and inextricably links testing to implementation---tests are written and run in advance of and after implementation, every time for every added functionality.

+This essentially means that it is immensely difficult (if not impossible) to meaningfully describe testing as a separate stage.
+Therefore, this chapter must be read on the assumption that quite literally *everything* is unit-tested.[^exception] Because without a test, the code would not have been written in the first place.

+[^exception]: I would be remiss to say that this is entirely true.
+Section
+\ref{implementation-reflection} reflects on the fact that the main function of the \gls{inbound} licensing checker went untested.

 ## Inbound

 The implementation of this component was fraught with difficulties.
 To keep this